notion-enhancer/notion-enhancer/README.md

 ## installation

+> **if you are using a Debian-based or RPM-based Linux distribution,** you can install pre-enhanced packages from [notion-linux](https://github.com/davidbailey00/notion-linux), instead of following these instructions.
+>
 > **if you are updating from v0.7.0 or earlier,** things have changed, more information is available
 > in this [update guide](UPDATING.md). please read that before following these instructions.